Racing isn’t (just) about how long it takes you to get from the start to the finish.

 Important: Special COVID-19 Race Rules in place!

-All day The track is marked and you can practice on it but we won’t have any services (marshalls, first aid) in place.
+All day The race tracks used will be closed from 8am-3pm for the Rocky Trail Academy event, the Sunshine Coast Schools MTB Comp.
+The track is marked and you can practice after that, but we won’t have any services (marshalls, first aid) in place.

 approx. 11:00am Kids race